 The Department ensures that all parties involved in child welfare programs have equal opportunities.
-All potential placement providers for children and youth, are afforded equal opportunities, free from discrimination and protected under the American's with Disabilities Act (ADA).
+All potential placement providers for children and youth, are afforded equal opportunities, free from discrimination and protected under the Act (ADA).
 The Department will not deny a potential placement provider the benefit of its services, programs, or activities due to a disability.